 The residential soils (OU1) segment of the site remains in residential use.
 There are about 4,500 residential properties and 10 schools in the site area.
 Local residents and visitors continue to use seven parks within the site boundaries for recreation.
 The former Omaha & Grant Smelter location (OU2) is today the location of the Union Pacific Railroad Company, Pepsi Bottling Company, Denver Coliseum, various other commercial and industrial businesses, as well as the Globeville Landing Park.
-At OU2, the city of Denver, with EPA oversight, is conducting cleanup activities to remove waste material from underneath the Denver Coliseum parking lot and create an open drainage basin to help with stormwater management.
-Globeville Landing Park will also be redesigned and enhanced by this effort.
+At OU2, the City of Denver, with EPA oversight, removed waste material from underneath the Denver Coliseum parking lot and create an open drainage basin as part of a larger storm water management system.
+Globeville Landing Park will be redesigned and enhanced by this effort.
 The former Argo Smelter location (OU3) remains an industrial and commercial area nearly entirely paved and heavily impacted by Interstate 70, Interstate 25 and connecting roadways.

 - Reuse and the Benefit to Community: Vasquez Boulevard & I-70 Superfund Site (PDF) (147 pp, 8.3 MB, About PDF)

 Economic Activity at the Site

 As of December 2017, EPA had data on 47 on-site businesses.
 These businesses employed 1,150 people and generated an estimated $167,459,221 in annual sales revenue.
 View additional information about redevelopment economics at Superfund sites.